arifislam007/microservice-demo-docker/README.md

 Now Create environment file in you project direcoty for up all the servcie and dependency.
 Also all container releted on the project will run on a different network in docker.
 In my case I run on demo network. create an env file for running all container service with the following content in the file:
+# Create environment file in workding directory from where all docker run command will execute
 PRODUCT_CATALOG_SERVICE_ADDR=productcatalogservice:3550 </br>
 CURRENCY_SERVICE_ADDR=currencyservice:7000 </br>
 SHIPPING_SERVICE_ADDR=shippingservice:50051 </br>